-This could be considered as a huge investment, but for me, it is very low because I don’t see it as an expense.
-Overall, our attrition rate is about two percent, which is very healthy.
+This could be considered a huge investment, but for me, it is very low because I don’t see it as an expense.
+Overall, our attrition rate is about two per cent, which is very healthy.

 POSist: What are your plans for your future?
-Do you plan to introduce any new brand on the same lines?
+Do you plan to introduce any new brand along the same lines?

 Rahul Singh: Right now we have a lot to do with The Beer Café.
 We want to keep increasing the food in our portfolio.
 We believe in innovating and providing value to our guests in every way possible.
 We want our guests to have access to an international beer experience right in their neighbourhood.
 We already have 14 outlets in Delhi NCR, 10 in Mumbai, 3 in Pune and Bengaluru, 1 each in Chandigarh, Amritsar, Mohali, and Ludhiana.
 This Fiscal Year the Store Count clocks to 42 stores pan India.
 We’ve taken the #loverforbeer to the east with Kolkata as our new destination.

 If we add anything, it would be in the same environment.
 It would be more around Alcoholic Beverages; something which is easy and non-complicated, and more scalable.
 My fundamentals are very clear.
 I believe in the RSS Model: Replicable, Scalable and Sustainable.
 These are the key points of running a restaurant.
 A number of business models are Replicable and Scalable, but not Sustainable, and that’s why they fail to expand.
 You need to have all the three factors.
 McDonald’s, Starbucks, they all follow the same rule.